Four Ways to Conduct One-Way ANOVA with Python

 How to Calculate Mean Square Between

-Mean square between is the sum of squares within divided by degree of freedom between.
+The mean square between is the sum of squares between divided by the degrees of freedom between.

 MSbetween = SSbetween/DFbetween